We have five factories and 19 years of experience in plant extracts

 Dietary Sources and Supplementation

 Lycopene is primarily found in tomato-based products, including tomatoes, tomato sauce, and tomato juice.
 Other sources include watermelon, pink grapefruit, and guava.
-While dietary intake of Lycopene is generally considered safe, supplementation should be approached with caution.
-The anti-inflammatory effects of Lycopene are still being studied, and the optimal dosage for these benefits is not yet established.
+While dietary intake of lycopene is generally considered safe, supplementation should be approached with caution.
+The anti-inflammatory effects of lycopene are still being studied, and the optimal dosage for these benefits is not yet established.

-In conclusion, the anti-inflammatory properties of Lycopene are a promising area of research, with potential implications for a variety of health conditions.
-While more studies are needed to confirm these effects and to determine the best ways to harness them, incorporating Lycopene-rich foods into a balanced diet may contribute to overall health and well-being.
+In conclusion, the anti-inflammatory properties of lycopene are a promising area of research, with potential implications for a variety of health conditions.
+While more studies are needed to confirm these effects and to determine the best ways to harness them, incorporating lycopene-rich foods into a balanced diet may contribute to overall health and well-being.

 4. Studies on Lycopene and Inflammation